 DX® Exothermic Gas Generators

 When you look to purchase anything in life, you always feel more comfortable when you go to the experts.
-As a leading heat treat furnace manufacturer, Surface® Combustion has a vast installed base of exothermic generators and while the industrial segment of exothermic applications is far less than endothermic applications, we maintain our position as a generated gas expert by offering a world of experience and the latest technologies available!
+As a leading heat treat furnace manufacturer, Surface® Combustion has a vast installed base of exothermic (exogas) atmosphere furnace gas generators and while the industrial segment of exothermic atmosphere furnace gas applications is far less than endothermic applications, we maintain our position as a generated gas expert by offering a world of experience and the latest technologies available!

 Surface® Combustion leads the way with a versatile exothermic design that is used in many annealing, normalizing and bluing applications used widely in the pipe, tube, wire and motor industries.
 Many customers want the flexibility of higher combustibles in the range of 10% CO (Carbon Monoxide) and Hydrogen (rich exothermic) AND lower combustibles in the range of 4% CO and Hydrogen (lean exothermic).
 Surface Combustion can offer both capabilities in the same generator with a simple change of the burner air/gas ratio.
-To complete the gas production, this gas is further chilled to lower dewpoints before it is suitable to be introduced into various styles of batch and continuous furnaces.
+To complete the exogas production process, this gas is further chilled to lower dewpoints before it is suitable to be introduced into various styles of batch and continuous furnaces.

 Surface named this miracle exothermic gas with a tradename of DX® gas.